 (Acts 11:26; 19:9-10)

-The Antioch Initiative is not normally a giving agency due to lack of funding, but during times of crises such as the various Refugee Crises, the Covid Pandemic, and the Turkish Earthquake, and other travesties around the globe where Ai has worked, Ai has given thousands of dollars in aid and will continue to aid those in need as it is able.
+Ai is not normally a relief agency due to lack of funding, but during times of crises such as the various Refugee Crises, the Covid Pandemic, and the Turkish Earthquake, and other travesties around the globe where Ai has worked, Ai has given thousands of dollars in aid and will continue to aid those in need as it is able.
 Any donations directed for aid are given directly to that project.